buckaroo-pm/pkg-config-webkit2gtk-4.0/README.md

-# pkg-config-curl
+# pkg-config-webkit2gtk-4.0

-Buck wrapper for libcurl managed by `pkg-config`.
+Buck wrapper for webkit2gtk-4.0 managed by `pkg-config`.

 To run the demo:

 ```bash=
 buck run ./demo